microsoft/vcpkg-docs/vcpkg/maintainers/registries.md

 vcpkg uses Git's capabilities to retrieve specific versions of a port contained in its commit history.
-The method used is to retrieve the `git-tree` object from the repository as specified in the version file of a port.
+The method used is to retrieve the `git-tree` object from the repository as specified in the versions file of a port.

-Each port directory in a Git registry has a unique SHA associated with it (referred as `git-tree` in the version files).
+Each port directory in a Git registry has a unique SHA associated with it (referred as `git-tree` in the versions files).
 The SHA is calculated using the contents of the directory; each time a change is commited to the repository that modifies a directory, its SHA is recalculated.